Farmer using data insights to manage field of crops.

 What are the benefits for supply chain stakeholders?

-• Contribute to global environmental goals by supporting a network of producers who are committed to continuous improvement in environmental sustainability.
+• Contribute to global environmental goals by supporting a network of producers who are committed to continuous improvement.

 • Source from a growing pool of local and regional producers who use data insights to inform their continuous improvement plan.

 • Benefit from transparency through real-time conformance verification in the GLOBALG.A.P.
-IT systems.
+IT platform.

 Image of a person assembling wooden blocks that represent the activities of the GLOBALG.A.P.
 Integrity Program